-STAGE TWO: Analysis
+STAGE THREE: Analysis

-This stage considers the different potential or actual discriminatory impact that has been identified.
-It then assesses the scale of the impact and supports the development (in Stage Three) of mitigating measures to reduce or eliminate, where possible, the identified discriminatory impact.
+This stage considers the different potential or actual disproportionate or adverse impact that has been identified, makes an assessment of the scale of the impact and supports the development (in STAGE FOUR) of mitigating measures to reduce or eliminate, where possible, the identified disproportionate or adverse impact.

-Questions 2a-2d need to be completed for each identified area of discriminatory impact.
+Questions 3a - 3d need to be completed for each identified area of disproportionate or adverse impact.

-There may be instances where a discriminatory impact for one protected group may have a positive impact on another protected group.
-The EAA Form allows for this occurrence to be recorded.
+There may be instances where a disproportionate or adverse impact for one protected group may have a positive impact on another protected group.
+The EAA FORM allows for this occurrence to be recorded.